Beam Price Tops $0.14 on Major Exchanges (BEAM)

-Beam (BEAM) traded 7.9% lower against the dollar during the twenty-four hour period ending at 15:00 PM ET on May 26th.
-Over the last week, Beam has traded down 4.9% against the dollar.
-One Beam coin can currently be purchased for $0.14 or 0.00000470 BTC on popular cryptocurrency exchanges.
-Beam has a market capitalization of $15.90 million and $3.85 million worth of Beam was traded on exchanges in the last day.
+Beam (BEAM) traded up 5.8% against the US dollar during the 1 day period ending at 22:00 PM Eastern on May 29th.
+Beam has a total market cap of $16.69 million and $3.52 million worth of Beam was traded on exchanges in the last day.
+One Beam coin can now be bought for about $0.14 or 0.00000481 BTC on popular exchanges.
+During the last week, Beam has traded up 0.2% against the US dollar.

 - FABRK (FAB) traded flat against the dollar and now trades at $0.0010 or 0.00000003 BTC.